 Realizing that they had misjudged the needs of their prospective customers, Ries and his team went back to the drawing board.
 Developers ended up throwing away thousands of lines of code to completely rework the product.
 IMVU eventually settled on a paid virtual world model without IM connections.
-Growth finally kicked in, and the company was able to scale up to a real business with more than $X million in monthly revenue.
+Growth finally kicked in, and the company was able to scale up to a real business with millions of dollars in monthly revenue.

 Looking back at the experience, Ries acknowledged that IMVU’s initial top-down product development process was flawed.
 The team made a huge leap of faith about the market.
 They ended up wasting months creating a product that customers did not want.
 It was a huge mistake that almost killed the company.

 IMVU was not alone.
 “Most of the software projects that are undertaken are never used by anyone,” Ries said during his lecture.
 It wasn’t just naive startup teams with little market experience wasting time making things that no one wanted to use.
 Big corporations made this type of mistake, too, he added.